What is Meditation

 As the Meister puts it: 'The moral is that those who live the life of the five senses never taste this food.'

-HUMAN CONSCIOUSNESS AS A REENFORCED FEED BACK LOOP
+HUMAN CONSCIOUSNESS IN A REENFORCED FEED BACK LOOP

 It gives meaning to read the following quote from William Blake as a sense feed back happening only when our five doors of perception are 'cleansed' in such a way that the feed back enables an infinity function: